White teenage boy with glasses sitting at desk with hand on face, eyes closed

 Sleepy Students: What Being Tired Does to Teens

 If you’ve gone an extended amount of time without proper sleep, you may feel fidgety, be unable to focus on one task, or have a hard time listening to a lecture.
 Sound familiar?
 They’re also some of the most common symptoms of ADHD.
-Psychiatrist Allison Baker even says, “It’s an easy misdiagnosis to make.”
+Psychiatrist Allison Baker says that “it’s an easy misdiagnosis to make.”

 So long, self-control

-“Umm, sure.
+In short: Go to sleep!
+And try to get at least seven hours of quality sleep a night.
+You really do need it.
+You might be thinking, “Umm, sure.
 But my French paper isn’t going to write itself.
-Or my college apps.
-Or my high school yearbook write-up…” you might be thinking.
-However, it’s important to make sleep a priority.
-So take a step back and see where you can rearrange your schedule and commitments.
-Maybe say “no” to some things.
+Or my college applications.
+Or my high school yearbook write-up.
+Or…” But it’s important to make sleep a priority.
+Take a step back and see where you can rearrange your schedule and commitments.
+Maybe say no to some things.
 Ask for help from friends and family.
-And remember: you’ll probably be a better student—and get more done—when you’ve gotten enough sleep anyway.
+And remember: You’ll probably be a better student—and get more done—when you’ve gotten enough sleep.

 If you have trouble getting to sleep or staying asleep, there are a few things you can try.
-You can work on eliminating stress, come up with a calming ritual before bed, and make your bedroom as quiet and dark as possible.
-If these tips don’t help and you continue to have trouble going to or staying asleep, or you think you have serious insomnia, you should check with the school nurse or your doctor to make sure there isn’t an underlying medical issue.
-In the mean time, here are some helpful sleep tips from Oregon State University.
+Work on eliminating stress, come up with a calming ritual before bedtime, and make your bedroom as quiet and dark as possible.
+If these tips don’t help and you continue to have trouble going to or staying asleep—or you think you have serious insomnia—check with the school nurse or your doctor to make sure there isn’t an underlying medical issue.
+In the meantime, check out these Top Sleep Hygiene Advice for Tired Students.
+But seriously, if you’re reading this at 1:00 am, log off and go to sleep.

 Like what you’re reading?